veenaypatil/Vaccine-Slot-Info/README.md

 # Vaccine-Slot-Info
-CLI to continuously check for appointments and get notified on WhatsApp
+CLI to check for Covid appointments pincode or district wise and get notified on WhatsApp.
 This is integrated with Twilio API to send notification to whatsapp.
-Currently only a Trail account is used of Twilio.

 ### Pre-requisites
 1. Python 3.6+